Accenture/reactive-interaction-gateway/examples/channels-example/README.md

 # KAFKA_SOURCE_TOPICS => Name of Kafka topic to which consumer will connect, by default rig
 # JWT_SECRET_KEY => Secret key by which JWTs are signed, by default empty string
 # KAFKA_ENABLED => Turn on/off Kafka usage, by default turned off
-# PORT_API => Port at which we want to expose RIG's internal APIs, by default 4010
+# API_PORT => Port at which we want to expose RIG's internal APIs, by default 4010
-# PORT_INBOUND => Port at which we want to expose RIG's proxy and websocket/sse communication, by default 4000
+# INBOUND_PORT => Port at which we want to expose RIG's proxy and websocket/sse communication, by default 4000

 PRIVILEGED_ROLES=admin \
 JWT_ROLES_FIELD=levels \